GFDRR/dfcv-scan/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project
-We've developed an open‑source, globally applicable toolkit for rapid mapping and assessment of multi‑hazard and conflict exposure at subnational scales.
-This toolkit uses globally accessible hazard maps + conflict datasets and is designed to guide high-level, evidence-based DRM decision-making in FCV contexts.
-This work aims to help identify priorty areas and support more strategic resource allocation at the Disaster–FCV nexus.
+We've developed an open‑source, globally applicable toolkit for the rapid mapping and assessment of multi‑hazard and conflict exposure at subnational scales.
+This toolkit uses globally accessible hazard maps and conflict data to map the spatial distribution of exposure to co-occurring  hazards and conflict events.
+This work is designed to guide high-level, evidence-based DRM decision-making in FCV contexts, enabling them to efficiently identify priority areas and support more strategic resource allocation at the Disaster–FCV nexus.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>